Patochun/M2V/README.md

-# M2B - MIDI To Blender
+# M2V - MIDI To Visuals

 A blender extension that generates animated 3D visualizations from MIDI files in Blender.

 ## Overview

-M2B converts MIDI music data into various 3D animated visualizations in Blender.
+M2V converts MIDI music data into various 3D animated visualizations in Blender.
 It can create several visualization types including bar graphs, note strips, waterfalls, fireworks, and fountains.

 ## Features